snitchbcc/articles/2020/10/ib-grading-process.md

 Critics have decried this decision, noting that under this new system, no students will receive sevens as the highest number on the new IB grading dice is a six.

-These seemingly random scores have proved advantageous for some, and disastrous for others.
-Among the beneficiaries of the new system is local IB student Dale Bell.
-He was randomly assigned a five in IB French Six, a grade which he freely admits he had no business getting.
+These seemingly random scores have proved advantageous for some and disastrous for others.
+Among the beneficiaries is local IB student Dale Bell, a tester of the new system, who was randomly assigned a five in IB French Six, a grade which he freely admits he had no business getting.